Recommended Side Trips in Manaslu Trek

 Hinang Gompa, a Buddhist Monastery which is on the way to Himalchuli Base Camp

-It is an hour walk from Lihi up to Hinang Khola takes you to the large Hinang Gompa.
-The monks there are welcoming and it is possible to sleep in the Gompa.
+It is an hour walk from Lihi Village (2900m) up to Hinang Khola that takes you to the large Hinang Gompa at the elevation of 3100 meters above sea level.
+The monks there are welcoming, and it is possible to sleep in the Gompa.
 Further on, the trail continues up towards the Himal Chuli range.
 The mountain views are spectacular, and you can visit the highly recommended Hinang glacier.

 Phungen Gompa (Around 4050m, 11316ft.)